Six Flags Great Adventure: Warner LeRoy era (1974–1977)

-Neptune's Kingdom was a concept for a lakeside, aquatic show park.
-From its design came Aqua Spectacle, the home for dolphin performances and high dive shows.
+Neptune's Kingdom was a concept for a lakeside aquatic show park.
+From its design came Aqua Spectacle, which featured dolphin performances and high dive shows.
 Later called Fort Independence, the venue stood from 1974 until its demolition in 2015.
-Neptune's Kingdom was designed to run the length from Runaway Train to Northern Star Arena, but most of its influences appear in the park's Lakefront area.
+Neptune's Kingdom was designed to run the length from Runaway Mine Train to Northern Star Arena, but most of its influences appear in the park's Lakefront area.

 Rootin' Tootin opened with Runaway Mine Train on the grand opening on Independence Day.
 A small compact coaster named Big Fury opened later in the season.
 The Skyride connected two ends of the park with stations in Rootin' Tootin and Dream Street.
-The double skyway ran originally at the 1964–65 New York World's Fair.
+The double skyway ran originally at the 1964–1965 New York World's Fair.
 The Great Train Ride was a small train ride that brought guests through a loop of the woods, rather than to a destination of another gate.
-A small handful of spin rides were located in the Strawberry Fair section and were as close to any thematic journey as the guests were going to take.
+A small handful of spin rides were located in the Strawberry Fair section.

 The Fun Fair area debuted in 1975 with several new spinning rides, a smaller Ferris wheel, and a Schwarzkopf Jumbo Jet roller coaster.
 The coaster never opened and was removed at the end of the season.
 A second flume called the Moon Flume was built by Arrow Dynamics to ease crowds on the Log Flume.
 It was built on the opposite end of the park and the station turntable is used for the stage of the Wiggles show today.
 The Fortune Festival was a new game section that was located where the Boardwalk section exists today.

 LeRoy's original vision for the amusement park featured many dark rides.
-Although "Man, Time and Space", "The Keystone Cops" and "(Alice) Down the Wishing Well" (among others) never came to be, the Haunted Castle Across the Moat, which was added a few years later, took its cue from the rooms and monsters of the "Hotel Transylvania".
+Although Man, Time and Space, The Keystone Cops and (Alice) Down the Wishing Well (among others) never came to be, the Haunted Castle Across the Moat, which was added a few years later, took its cue from the rooms and monsters of the Hotel Transylvania.